-By providing an entire workplace the opportunity to get the flu shot, it will greatly reduce the likelihood of employees being exposed to the flu.
+Providing the entire workplace the opportunity to get the flu shot will reduce the likelihood of employees being exposed to the flu.
 Subsequently, the workplace flu vaccination program can have substantial positive effects.

 Influenza vaccination in the workplace can result in increased productivity, and reduced absenteeism among workers.
 Research has shown that healthy employees vaccinated against flu take nearly half the number of sick days.
 What’s more, they have nearly half the number of doctor’s visits compared to un-vaccinated workers.

 If you have not yet received a flu vaccine this year, it’s not too late.
-You can vaccinate yourself against the upcoming flu season until June to protect yourself and your staff.
+Prevent your workers from getting the flu this upcoming flu season to protect yourself and your staff.
 If you’re an employer, consider protecting your staff by offering flu vaccinations at your workplace.
 If you’re interested in setting up a workplace flu vaccination program, consider checking out the workplace flu vaccination service offered by Jobfit.

-As Australia continues to battle COVID-19, the healthcare industry is also being strained.
+The healthcare industry is strained as Australia battles COVID-19.
 Rather than adding more strain to hospitals and clinics, use occupational health services already in place.
 Consider offering the flu shot in your workplace.